Neesh774/Scholar/README.md

 # Scholar

-An app that scans your Google Classroom assignments and puts them into a Notion Calendar.
+An app that scans your Google Classroom assignments and puts them into a Notion Calendar, along with sending you notifications every day with all the work you need to do

 ## Usage